michael-amiethyst/homebrew-bashpile/docs/features.md

 ### Function forward declarations

-In Bash you need to declare a (helper) function before you can use it.
+In Bash, you need to declare a (helper) function before you can use it.
 This leads to constructions like:

 ```
 helperFunction() {